google/ExoPlayer/faqs.md

 physical devices rather than emulators.

 [What formats does ExoPlayer support?]: #what-formats-does-exoplayer-support
-[How do I get smooth animation/scrolling of video?]: #how-do-i-get-smooth-animation/scrolling-of-video
+[How do I get smooth animation/scrolling of video?]: #how-do-i-get-smooth-animationscrolling-of-video
 [Should I use SurfaceView or TextureView?]: #should-i-use-surfaceview-or-textureview
 [Does ExoPlayer support emulators?]: #does-exoplayer-support-emulators
 [Supported formats]: https://google.github.io/ExoPlayer/supported-formats.html